 Despite the recall, the threat of contamination with E. Coli bacteria is still there because of its swift transmission through different sources.
 It is, therefore, apparent that those within the boundaries of the companies operation are at risk of infection.
 Statistics indicates that outbreaks can be dreadful if not controlled fast.

 Niagara Bottling Lawsuits

-If you have become ill due to the E.coli bacteria in the Niagara Bottled Water products, we want to talk to you.
+If you have become ill due to the E.coli bacteria in the Niagara Bottled Water products or due to Real Water® brand, we want to talk to you.
 Our lawyers are interested in discussing your potential case…call (702) 444-4444 today.=

 GET HELP NOW Niagara Bottled Water Recall CASE EVALUATION